Lisnoti/Lisnoti/README.md

 ![Lisnoti font card](LisnotiCard.svg)

-> Please bear in mind that this readme file is not itself typeset in Lisnoti, and so the character representations you see here are not the same as if you were using Lisnoti.
+If you have comments on Lisnoti, please use [this repo's discussions page](https://github.com/Lisnoti/Lisnoti/discussions).
+(If you do comment then please bear in mind that I am not a typography expert, just a frustrated user.)

 ## Key features

+> Please bear in mind that this readme file is not itself typeset in Lisnoti, and so the character representations you see below are not the same as if they were in Lisnoti.

 Lisnoti incorporates the following: